Holy Land Pilgrimage with Gila

 Kukureeku means cock-a-doodle-doo.
 Apparently roosters crow differently in the holy land!

-Coming to Jerusalem in 2008?
+Coming to Jerusalem soon?
 Would you like to find the venues where you can quietly be transported back in your imagination to the time of Jesus?
 To David?
 To Abraham?
 Would you like to ride the local buses and try out your newly learned Hebrew phrases?
-Are you eager to eat hummus, kubbeh or Esau's lentil soup elbow-to-elbow with the "natives"?
+Are you eager to eat hummus, kubbeh or Esau's lentil soup elbow-to-elbow with the locals?

 GILA YUDKIN TCHERNIKOVSKI 64A JERUSALEM ISRAEL